 If you’re a born and bred Londoner (or thereabouts), you might remember Camden as the place you used to go when you were first allowed out of the house sans parental guidance.
 You’d come home with beautiful Asian-inspired throws, lots of vintage wears and cannabis lollipops, and you’ll have had the time of your life.
-But, now you’ve grown up a bit, you’re more likely to head to Camden for its excellent music scene or its fantastic street food, because dayyyum, there’s a lot of it.
+But, now you’ve grown up a bit, you’re more likely to head to Camden for its excellent music scene or its fantastic street food market, because dayyyum, there’s a lot of it.
 Get lost inside the maze that is Stables Market, avoid Cyberdog at all costs, and scoff your face with literally anything you fancy.
 Here are our highlights:

 1. Zala Grill